At the end of this guide you will be able to…

 The Flanker task was originally described by Eriksen & Eriksen (1974) as a test of participants’ ability to inhibit conflicting but irrelevant information using a simple experimental paradigm.

 The main effect demonstrated by the Flanker task is that participants take longer to respond to a target stimulus if it is ‘flanked’ by distractor stimuli that suggest a different response.
-For example, it is more difficult to match the direction of an arrow on screen with the respective arrow key on your keyboard, when there are other arrows pointing in the opposite direction.
+For example, it is more difficult to match the direction of an arrow on screen by pressing the respective arrow key on your keyboard, when the surrounding arrows point in the opposite direction.

 This delay is also longer than when adding distractors that evoke no response, but make the target harder to recognise.
-This shows that it takes effort to select between the competing responses that are elicited by the target and misleading distractors.
-This step of choosing an appropriate action based on what we see occurs after we process and understand our visual scene.
+This shows that it takes effort to select between the competing responses elicited by the target and misleading distractors.
+This step of choosing an appropriate action based on what we see occurs after we process our visual scene.

 You can use the Eriksen Flanker task to measure the ability to suppress tempting, but irrelevant responses in a particular context.